 Hotel Seven One Seven – Intimate boutique hotel in the heart of the historic canal ring.

-This 19th century sumptuous canal-side mansion used to belong to an affluent sugar trader, and feels like an opulent ‘home away from home’.
-There are just nine rooms (including two suites), all inspired by famous writers, artists and composers, each unlocked with a proper, old-fashioned brass key.
-Each is individually decorated with a carefully chosen mix of luxury fabrics, period furniture, designer pieces and art, with Nespresso machines tucked away inside the wardrobes.
+This sumptuous nineteenth-century canal-side mansion used to belong to an affluent sugar trader, and feels like an opulent ‘home away from home’.
+There are just nine rooms (including two types of suites), each inspired by famous writers, artists, and composers and unlocked with proper, old-fashioned brass keys.
+Each is individually decorated with a carefully chosen mix of luxury fabrics, period furniture, designer pieces, and art, with Nespresso machines tucked away inside the wardrobes.
 Bathrooms range in size from compact to palatial; the largest come with free-standing tubs.
-Personalized, unobtrusive service makes guests feel at home, and the common areas encourage relaxation, whether you’re nursing a brandy by the fireplace in the library, or enjoying an afternoon tea on the patio.
+Personalized, unobtrusive service makes guests feel at home, and the common areas encourage relaxation, whether you’re nursing a brandy by the fireplace in the library or enjoying an afternoon tea on the patio.

 Hotel Seven One Seven – Location

 - Area: Quiet street lined with stately canal houses overlooking the picturesque Prinsengracht canal, in the heart of Amsterdam’s 17th century canal ring.
-Bustling Leidseplein, surrounded by restaurants and bars, is just a couple of minutes’ walk, while Amsterdam’s famous trio of art museums is 12 minutes on foot, and the Anne Frank House is a 15-minute stroll.
+Bustling Leidseplein, surrounded by restaurants and bars, is just a couple of minutes’ walk, while Amsterdam’s famous trio of art museums is 12 minutes (1 km) on foot, and the Anne Frank House is a 15-minute stroll (1 km).
 The nearest tram stop is just around the corner, with fast and easy connections to the Museum Quarter, the Medieval Center, and Centraal Station.

 - How to Get There: Take the train to Centraal Station from Schiphol Airport, then tram #1, #2 or #5 to Prinsengracht stop, a minute’s walk (50m) from the hotel.